ricvolpi/domain-shift-robustness/README.md

 1. Testing the vulnerability of (black-box) models via random search and evolution search over arbitrary transformation sets.

-2. Train more robust models via the RDA/RSDA/ESDA algorithms presented in the paper.
+2. Training more robust models via the RDA/RSDA/ESDA algorithms presented in the paper.

-A small ConvNet the MNIST dataset are used here, but application to arbitrary tasks/models is straightforward.
+Here a small ConvNet and the MNIST dataset are used, but applying these tools to arbitrary tasks/models is straightforward.
+Feel free to drop me a message if any feedback can be helpful.

 ### Files